verse91/twitter-location/.github/CONTRIBUTING.md

-# Contributing to Aegirus
+# Contributing to Twitter Location

-Thank you for your interest in Aegirus.
+Thank you for your interest in Twitter Location.
 We welcome community contributions and appreciate your time and effort in helping improve the project.
 Before getting started, please take a moment to review these guidelines.

 Need to contact?
 Reach out to my Telegram [@justtheverse](t.me/JustTheVerse).